-- Background: The applicant should discuss the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the application. - Project Goal: The applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal. - DOE Impact: The applicant should discuss the impact that DOE funding would have on the proposed project.
+- Background: The applicant should discuss the background of its organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the application. - Project Goal: The applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal. - DOE Impact: The applicant should discuss the impact that DOE funding would have on the proposed project.
 Applicants should specifically explain how DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the project objectives.